spritz/spritz/README.md

       void deactivate()
     }

-Some notes about xstream that may be useful inspiration:

-    In xstream, all streams are hot.
-They are a hybrid between RxJS’s Subject and a publish-refCount cold Observable.
-    All streams keep a list of listeners, and have operators to create new streams dependent on the source stream.
-    Stream execution is lazy through reference counting, with a synchronous start (“connect”) and an asynchronous and cancelable stop (“disconnect”).
-This is built to allow for those cases where we synchronously swap the single listener of a stream but we don’t want to restart the stream’s execution.
-The goal is to have a smart default behavior that “just works” transparently in Cycle.js apps.
-But we want to keep laziness, to avoid wasting resources.

 Alternative design: Only the "source" publisher can perform flow control.
 That is optionally accessible from subscription via something like `@Nullable Subscription.getFlowControl()`